namlook/eureka-mixin-actionable-widget/README.md

         widgets: [
             {
                 type: <actionable-widget>,

-                actions: [ // the main actions
+                // the primary (main) actions
+                actions: [

-                    { // regular action (you will have to implement the action into the controller)
+                    // regular action (you will have to implement the action into the controller) {
-                        name: 'simpleAction', // the name of the triggered action
+                        // the name of the triggered action (implemented into the controller)
+                        name: 'simpleAction',

+                        // the label to display
                         label: 'simple action',

-                        icon: 'glyphicon glyphicon-pencil' // icon css classes },
+                        // icon css classes
+                        icon: 'glyphicon glyphicon-pencil'
+                    },

-                    { // route transition action
+                    // route transition action
+                    {
-                        name: 'edit',
+                        label: 'edit',
                         route: 'eureka.user.model.edit' // the full ember route },

-                    { // toggle action (only for `WidgetModel`s)
+                    // toggle action (only for `WidgetModel`s)
+                    {
                         name: 'toggleFavorite',
                         field: 'isFavorite',
                         toggle: {